FunkinCrew/Funkin/.github/ISSUE_TEMPLATE/bug.md

 - [ ] Linux
 - [ ] macOS

+## What version of the game are you using?
+Look in the bottom left corner of the main menu.

 ## Have you identified any steps to reproduce the bug?
 If so, please describe them below.
 Use images if possible.

 ## Please describe your issue.
 Provide extensive detail and images if possibe.